HimethW/Robotics-sem3--EN2533/arduino/README.md

     Calls the function specified in `readFloatCallBack` and places the values read in a private float array.

-## `LineFollower` Class
+## `PIDController` Class

 #### Constructor
-`LineFollower linefollowername(Robot *robot, byte numIRSensors)`

-A `LineFollower` object is instantiated with a pointer to the `Robot` object that it controls, and the number of IR sensors it uses to detect the line.
+`PIDController pidcontrollername(float K_P, float K_I, float K_D)`

+Instantiate a `PIDController` object.
+Keeps track of an error signal provided to it, and generates a PID signal.
+Accepts `float`s specifying the constants $K_P$, $K_I$, and $K_D$ for the proportional, integral, and derivative terms, to generate the PID signal.

 #### Methods
-1. `setPIDConstants(float K_P, float K_I, float K_D)`

-    Define the constants to multiply the proportional, integral and derivative terms by in the calculation of the resultant PID signal.

-2. `junctionDetected()`

-    Returns a `bool`.
-Returns `true` if all sensors detect the line, and `false` otherwise.

-3. `lineFollow()`

-    Reads the IR sensors, finds the error, calculates a PID signal, and gives signals to the `Wheel`s of the `Robot` it is attached to, accordingly.
+1. `getPID(float error)`

+    Returns a `float` corresponding to a PID signal generated based on the provided error, and the integral and derivative of the error signal seen so far, weighed down by the constants specified in the constructor.

 ## `Gripper` Class